The Daily Dose/Saturday, March 8, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has a long drive home.
+The Diary of a Nobody – Sparrow meets the new guy.
 Today’s Diary.

 ———